An evaluation checklist in EHR

 3. Create a roadmap for the electronic health record implementation

-Once you have completed initial planning, it’s time to create a roadmap.
+Once you have completed initial planning, it's time to create a roadmap.
 This means identifying the tasks that must be finished before implementation in a well-presented and easy-to-follow format.
-Consulting resources like the National Learning Consortium can offer guidance on EHR RFP templates, providing valuable information on the company's primary focus and top EHR/EMR evaluation criteria.
+Consulting resources like the National Learning Consortium provide essential guidance on creating EHR Request for Proposal (RFP) templates, which help healthcare organizations clearly define their needs when evaluating EHR systems.
+These resources offer valuable insights into the company's primary focus, whether it's improving patient care, streamlining workflows, or enhancing data accuracy.

 Next, it's time to find your EHR platform!
 You should spend a lot of time on this task and conduct lots of research.
 Talk to colleagues and other healthcare businesses to determine what EHR platforms work best for them, and don't be afraid to try a few free trial runs to find the perfect fit.